 - Unsigned Documents to be notarized

-- Original Documents (if you are requesting certified copies)
+- Original Document(s) and, if possible, copies of the document(s) you want certified (if you are requesting certified copies)